Crete Naval Base: Facilities

 The Naval Base of Souda Bay occupies an area of 500 ha, including the old artillery barracks of the Hellenic Army's 5th Infantry Division as well as later land acquisitions.
 The facilities include a dry dock, workshops, a fuel depot and an ammunition depot.
 The Naval Station is commanded by a Commodore or Captain of the Hellenic Navy.
 The Forward Logistics Site Souda Bay (FLS Souda Bay) was under the operational control of NATO's Allied Naval Forces Southern Europe (COMNAVSOUTH), until 2013.
 Since then, it is under the control of the Allied Maritime Command (MARCOM) which replaced NAVSOUTH.
 The Hellenic Navy radio communications station SXH has also been located at Mournies, near Souda, since 1929.
-The Κ-14, a deep-water quay, is the only of its kind in the Mediterranean Sea that allows the aircraft carriers to dock.
+The Κ-14, a deep-water quay, is the only one of its kind in the Mediterranean Sea that allows the aircraft carriers to dock.

 Since 2007, the Souda Bay Naval Base is host of the NATO Maritime Interdiction Operational Training Centre (ΝMIOTC), which is located at the Northern Sector of the base (Marathi).

 Based units

-Since 2020, the USS Hershel "Woody" Williams, a expeditionary mobile base, of the United States Navy, is deployed to Crete Naval Base.
+Since 2020, USS Hershel "Woody" Williams, a expeditionary mobile base, of the United States Navy, is deployed to Crete Naval Base.